saltukalakus/idiomatic-rust-snippets/src/patterns/structural/facade.md

 The Facade pattern provides a simplified interface to a complex subsystem.
 It defines a higher-level interface that makes the subsystem easier to use.

-Here is an example of the Facade Design Pattern:

 ```rust
 {{#include facade/src/main.rs}}
 ```